 - Ice pack and bottle bag.
 Keep your milk fresh by packing an ice pack and keeping the bottles in a bottle bag.

 - Hands-free pumping bra.
 This was one of those “How did I live without this before?” purchases.
-I used to just rely on my nursing tops or bras to keep the pumps in place, but this hands-free bra has by far been amazing and convenient.
-Now my tops or bras (or boobs!) don’t have to be skewed to keep the pump parts in place.
+I used to rely on my nursing tops or bras to keep the pumps in place.
+But this hands-free bra has by far been amazing and convenient.

 - A breastfeeding cover.
-If you want to be extra-covered, bring a breastfeeding cover or a large receiving blanket.
+Bring a breastfeeding cover or a large receiving blanket.

 - A smart phone, book or magazine.
-If you don’t plan to rest or work during your pumping sessions, make sure to bring some form of entertainment to keep you occupied.
-You can also use your iPhone to set a timer or to look at photos or videos of your baby while you pump—a technique long touted to help increase milk flow.
+If you don’t plan to rest during your pumping sessions, bring some form of entertainment.
+You can also use your iPhone to set a timer or to look at photos or videos of your baby while you pump.

 One of the biggest downfalls of pumping at work is just how time-consuming it can be.
-With a busy schedule, meetings galore and people to deal with, working moms can find it difficult to squeeze in a pumping session.
+With a busy schedule and people to talk to, working moms can find it difficult to squeeze in a pumping session.

-- The first thing you want to do is treat your pumping sessions as work commitments.
-Schedule time blocks on your calendar if you need to and treat it like any other meeting.
+- Treat your pumping sessions as work commitments.
+Schedule time blocks on your calendar and treat it like any other meeting.

-- You’ll also want to pump about the same times your baby would normally have nursed with you.
-This way, your body maintains the same schedule.
+- Pump about the same times your baby would have nursed with you so your body maintains the same schedule.
 And try to pump at least 20 minutes for each breast, even if milk flow stops towards the end.
 Pumping even if no milk comes out signals to the body to produce even more.

-- Lastly, save time and use a double pump.
+- Save time and use a double pump.
 Whether you rent or buy, get your hands on a double pump as this will half the time you spend pumping.

 Keep your supply up

 Pumping moms swear by many methods on increasing and maintaining your pump supply.
 Eating oatmeal, drinking Mother’s Milk Tea and downing a ton of water are some of the methods I use.
-You’ll also want to make sure you’re consuming enough calories to produce milk.
+Consume enough calories to produce milk.
 An extra 500 calories a day is best (or 1,000 for twin moms like me).